16 September 2019

 I am passionate about this topic as I really believe that this is an area a lot of firms can improve to sign up more cases without spending any additional dollars.
 I am going to be throwing a lot of statistics out and you might get tired of looking at graphs and numbers, but as it relates to lead follow up I think these numbers are important because most people I talk to do not have a good idea on what these results are within their own firm.

 I am going to start with what is the biggest issue firms have with lead follow up and that’s following up on a lead immediately.
-This study on the left from MIT used the barometer of 60 seconds to initially reach out to a potential client.
+This study from MIT used the barometer of 60 seconds to initially reach out to a potential client.
 That time frame is a lot of times difficult to accomplish so what I would tell you is to make 5 minutes your gold standard.
 Reaching out to a lead within the first 5 minutes you receive the information should take priority over pretty much anything else your firm is doing at that time.
-You can see on the chart below just how quickly your chance of connecting with a lead drops after that 5-minute mark.
+You can see on this chart just how quickly your chance of connecting with a lead drops after that 5-minute mark.

 Another fact that is very true is that you cannot litigate or settle a case that you don’t have.
 So, make sure that following up immediately with a web inquiry, chat lead, a call that your answering service took and even the leads from your 3rd party lead generators takes precedence over anything else.
 It is difficult to fathom what 238% increase of your chance of signing a qualified client over your competitor could mean for your firm, but I am willing to bet that number would make a sizable impact for any firm.
 Assumptions are dangerous.
 I say that because whether people like to admit it or not, I see too many firms make the assumption that just because a claimant reached out to your firm, they only want to sign with you.
 A more accurate assumption to make is that if a claimant has reached out to your firm, they have also reached out to at least two other firms as well.